-The IDS Project consists of libraries within New York State, ranging from community colleges to doctoral-granting institutions.
-All of these libraries are using ILLiad, Odyssey, Direct Request (unmediated processing), and the Empire Library Delivery.
+The IDS Project consists of 77 libraries within New York State, ranging from community colleges to doctoral-granting institutions and 8 libraries outside of New York.
+All of these libraries are using ILLiad, Odyssey, and IDS Logic and a majority are using the Empire Library Delivery.

 The Project works in partnership with the Office of Library and Information Services (OLIS), and the New York Regional Library Councils.
-OCLC, Atlas Systems and Serials Solutions also support the IDS Project.
+OCLC, Atlas Systems , Proquest , and Ebsco also support the IDS Project. also support the IDS Project.

 How do I join the IDS Project?

-Any library within New York State is encouraged to join the IDS Project.
-There is a $700 fee associated with membership; and, members must subscribe to OCLC and the ILLiad Resource Sharing Management system.
+Any library is encouraged to join the IDS Project.
+There is a $1,500 fee associated with membership; and members must subscribe to OCLC and the ILLiad Resource Sharing Management system.

 If you are interested in joining the IDS Project, please contact Mark Sullivan, the Project Executive Director, at firstname.lastname@example.org or 585-245-5172.